Millicent Stephenson is an in-demand award winning female saxophonist and is described as ‘Sax Supremo’ by The Voice Newspaper (UK).

-In her youth Millicent was tutored by the late great Birmingham saxophonist Andy Hamilton (MBE), and she was honoured to be interviewed in his documentary ‘Silver Shine‘ shown on Central TV, sponsored by the Arts Council.
+In her youth Millicent was tutored by the late great Birmingham saxophonist Andy Hamilton (MBE), and she was honoured to be interviewed in his Central TV documentary ‘Silver Shine‘.
 Millicent has gone on to follow in his footsteps by teaching and mentoring young musicians.

-Millicent is a self-managed independent artiste who created her yearly show ‘Not Just Jazz’ to showcase her original compositions as well as iconic Jazz, Blues, Reggae, Soul and Gospel numbers with her live Band.
-2017 marked the fourth year of the Show which was held in Main House, Crescent Theatre, Birmingham.
+Millicent is a self-managed independent artiste who created her yearly show ‘Not Just Jazz’ to showcase her original compositions as well as her interpretation of iconic Jazz, Blues, Reggae, Soul and Gospel numbers with her live Band.
+2017 marked the fourth year of the Show which was held in the Main House, Crescent Theatre, Birmingham.
 Her fans described the night as ‘captivating’, ‘uplifting’ and ‘entertaining’.

-Millicent has performs at Festivals, Concerts, Dinners, Galas, Weddings, Funerals, and Church Services.
-Millicent is regularly booked for prestigious events.
-Previous events include:
+Millicent performs at Festivals, Concerts, Dinners, Galas, Weddings, Funerals, and Church Services.
+Millicent is regularly booked for prestigious events and previous events include:

 - Birmingham City Council luncheon for the Governor General of Jamaica: His Excellency, the most honourable Sir Patrick Allen